KsNewSpace/KSP_Stockalike_Overhaul/README.md

 ***Please check every mod for dependencies in case I forget to list them***

 To download a mod on Github check the right side for "Releases".
 There you can download the latest mod as a zip file.
+I like to help but I can't give you full support on everything!
+If it doesn't work or Module Manager / Kopernicus complain during boot of the game, you forgot something.

 # Audio - Visual (mostly)